alxmrs/website/src/faqs.md

 <details>
 <summary>What do you do for work?</summary>

-I work at Google Research on the Anthromet team where I develop machine-learning applications for weather.
+I work at Google Research on the Anthromet team.
+Here I develop machine-learning applications for the weather.
 I used to work on the [Arcs project](https://github.com/PolymerLabs/arcs), a system to protect user privacy in the AI era.
 Before joining Google, I've had a mix of software engineering and machine learning roles.
 </details>